K2’s Mastering Advanced Excel Functions

 Overview

-With approximately 500 functions now available in Excel, some newer and more powerful tools are easy to overlook.
+With approximately 500 functions now available in Excel, some newer and more powerful tools are easily overlooked.
 But, if you do that, your productivity will suffer.
 In this session, you will learn how to take advantage of many of Excel’s more advanced features – some new and some legacy – to elevate your productivity to higher levels.

 Course Details